 Revenue is recognised on collaborative transactions in the area of drug discovery.
 All contracts with customers are reviewed individually in accordance with the IFRS 15 five-step process for revenue recognition.
-Where consideration is fixed and services are deemed to be transferred over time, on the basis that customers influence the direction of the project and therefore the requirements of the performance obligations to be delivered, revenue is recognised over time based on the ratio of time spent by employees in the period to the total time expected to be spent to complete the performance obligation.
+Where consideration is fixed and services are deemed to be transferred over time, on the basis that customers influence the direction of the project and therefore the requirements of the performance obligations to be delivered, revenue is recognised over time based on the ratio of time spent by employees in the performance obligation.